Burning Man Pages by Brad Templeton

 Of course, for lighting, many camps use fuel-based camping lanterns.
 You can get 16oz cylinders for them cheap at Costco, and many people bring a pipe that hooks them up to a larger propane cylinder, the same one powering your cooking gear.
 A full propane cylinder will run these lights for quite some time.

 You can get LED lights for 12v lamps in RVs, and 115v LED lights if you use inverters, and nice bright LED flashlights and lanterns.
+The 115v lights are now found almost everywhere.

 Another type of lighting to look into is cold cathode fluorescent light, which is what is used in LCD displays and to make computers glow.
 One source is Elwirecheap.
 Good for decoration, or lighting a small space.
 I use them on my bike for incredible night lighting.